langphil/CV/README.md

 All of the skills above that I have mentioned can quickly become useless if you are unable to deliver.
 I've a long track record of working in busy work environments with multiple projects that have distinct delivery times.

-My time at the ODI was one full of diversity of projects, that crossed a spectrum of technical, content production, administrative, and event production.
+My time at the ODI was one full of a diversity of projects, that crossed a spectrum of technical, content production, administrative, and event production.
 Context switching was a common feature of my days.
 Managing these projects and ensuring delivery on time was a skill I developed and continue to hone.

 #### Additional Skills